 When asked to pay lip service, each and every one of us will probably agree that this life is a test, and the most important test we will ever face.
 However, actions speak louder than words.
 The intelligent person has no choice but to try his or her best to strive and struggle to get the highest mark possible, and to encourage others to do the same.
 They will not be satisfied with doing the bare minimum, but rather they will try continually to do better and better as they travel through this life.
 After all, if the pass mark for an exam is 50%, you don’t answer only half of the questions; you try your absolute best, to answer each and every question to the best of your ability, because you know that you will invariably make mistakes along the way, and you want to aim higher than just the threshold.
 Likewise the servant is not satisfied by doing the bare minimal obligations in his or her relationship with Allah and His creation, but at least wishes to excel past the pass/fail boundary.

 That is the intelligent person, though.
 As for the heedless person (may Allah protect us), he is preoccupied with the relatively trivial smaller tests and trials, whilst ignoring the main test of life.
-As he reduces the quality of his servitude to Allah when he is revising for exams, instead of increasing it, and he lets his relationship with Allah suffer, I can’t help but imagine the analogy of a final year undergraduate student, throughout the revision season before the biggest exams of his career, occupied by playing Angry Birds.
+As he reduces the quality of his servitude to Allah when he is revising for exams, instead of increasing it, and he lets his relationship with Allah suffer, I can’t help but imagine the analogy of a final year undergraduate student, throughout the revision season before the biggest exams of his career, occupied by playing the latest popular video game.

 al-Quran 18:7-8